x-Felix/sync-docker/README.md

 * 8888 - Webui
 * 55555 - Listening port for Sync traffic

+# Timezone

+* Add timezone correction for the container.
+* Modify the ENV in Dockerfile to reflect your local timezone

 # Configuration

 * modify sync.conf for all the preferences change